1972 United Kingdom miners' strike

-The 1972 United Kingdom miners' strike was a major dispute over pay between the National Union of Mineworkers (NUM) and the Conservative Edward Heath government of the United Kingdom.
+A miners' strike took place in the United Kingdom in 1972 as a result of a dispute over pay between the National Union of Mineworkers (NUM) and the Conservative Edward Heath government.
 Miners' wages had not kept pace with those of other industrial workers since 1960.
 The strike began on 9 January 1972 and ended on 28 February 1972, when the miners returned to work.
 The strike was called by the National Executive Committee of the NUM and ended when the miners accepted an improved pay offer in a ballot.
 It was the first time since 1926 that British miners had been on official strike, but there had been a widespread unofficial strike in 1969.

 Background

 Competition from cheap oil imports arrived in the late 1950s and the coal industry began to suffer from increasing losses.
 In 1960 Alf Robens became the chairman of the National Coal Board (NCB), and he introduced a policy concentrating on the most productive pits.
 During his ten-year tenure, productivity increased by 70%, but with far fewer pits and a much reduced workforce.
 In 1956, 700,000 men produced 207 million tons of coal; by 1971, fewer than 290,000 workers were producing 133 million tons at 292 collieries.
 Despite this, the NCB's coal activities were still running at a loss in 1970, putting pressure on the board to hold down pay increases.

 The strike occurred because wage negotiations between the NUM and the National Coal Board of the United Kingdom had broken down.
 In 1960, according to one study, "miners, of whom there were still half a million in 1960, enjoyed historically unprecedented standards of living."
 According to another study, while the real net income of an average miner in 1957 with a wife and two children was approximately 22% above that of his male counterpart in manufacturing, that fell to approximately 2% below the manufacturing figure in 1969.

 During the 1950s, the wages of miners went up from a prewar position of 84th to near the top in the league table of the wages earned by industrial workers, and by 1960, miners' wages were 7.4% above the average pay of workers in manufacturing industries.
 During the 1960s, however, their pay fell behind other workers, and by 1970 miners were earning 3.1% less than the average worker in manufacturing.
+By the early 1970s, hundreds of miners had left the industry in search of higher-paying factory jobs.

 It was the first time since 1926 that British miners had officially gone on strike (although there had been unofficial strikes, as recently as 1969).